 The clinical and support staff for the Young Adult Service is a diverse group of faculty, staff, and trainees who vary greatly in terms of personal and professional backgrounds.
 As a publicly funded program, the Young Adult Service is committed to reducing health disparities associated with social and economic disadvantage by examining the emotional-behavioral difficulties of the young adults in a cultural context and delivering culturally and linguistically sensitive clinical services.
 The program defines culture as that gestalt of geographic, gendered, racial, ethnic, linguistic, religious, economic, and other sociodemographic influences that shape the psychosocial identity, belief system, and behavior of both clients and professionals.
-Many of the young adults admitted to the program are of African American, Latino, or mixed racial-ethnic heritage; and gay, lesbian, bisexual, transgender, and questioning youth are over-represented in the client population.
+Many of the young adults admitted to the program are of African American, Latino, or mixed racial-ethnic heritage.
+Gay, lesbian, bisexual, transgender, and questioning youth are over-represented in the client population.
 All the young adults are negotiating socioeconomic stress associated with urban poverty.

-Psychology fellows have an opportunity to choose a scholarly project of interest to them that aligns with the clinical and research interests of any one of the three primary faculty.
+Psychology fellows have an opportunity to choose a scholarly project of interest to them that aligns with the clinical and research interests of one of the three primary faculty.
 Although there are opportunities for other types of scholarly work, preparation of literature reviews, position papers, and case studies has been the most common scholarly projects have focused on the preparation of literature reviews, position papers, and case studies.

 Thomas McMahon, Ph.D., Primary Advisor